graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/directives.md

 Since v4 Graph.NET provides the ability to apply directives to the schema elements and expose this user-defined meta-information via introspection.
 This is an experimental feature that is not in the official specification (yet).
 To enable it call `ISchema.EnableExperimentalIntrospectionFeatures()`.
-This method also enables ability to expose `isRepeatable` field for directives via introspection (feature from the GraphQL specification working draft).
+This method also makes it possible to expose directives' `isRepeatable` field via introspection (a feature from the GraphQL specification working draft).
 Note that you can also set the `mode` parameter in this method which by default equals to `ExecutionOnly`.